brariden/melpa-gpl-snapshot/melpa/packages/adoc-mode-readme.txt

 The next features I plan to implement

-- Denote / promote for list items
+- Demote / promote for list items
 - Outline support also for two line titles
 - Correctly highlighting backslash escapes